golf, softball take tough losses

-Page 2 of 2 - At Gallop Field, Bulldogs softball moved to 4-3 (3-3 NCMC) in a 6-9 loss to the Fulton Hornets.
+At Gallop Field, Bulldogs softball moved to 4-3 (3-3 NCMC) in a 6-9 loss to the Fulton Hornets.

 Mexico fell behind early, when Fulton scored an early run in the first but responded with a three-run inning in which junior Karen Baker hit an RBI double and junior Abby Dick had a two-RBI single.